schererja/smidr/README.md

 ---

-## 🏢 Built by Intrik8 Labs
+## 🏢 Built by Jason Scherer

-Smidr is developed by [Intrik8 Labs](https://intrik8labs.com), a company focused on solving real problems in embedded systems development and DevOps automation.
+Smidr is developed by Jason Scherer, a software engineer focused on solving real problems in embedded systems development and DevOps automation.

 **Team Background:**

 - 20+ years in embedded systems and automation
 - Real-world experience with Yocto's pain points
-- Battle-tested in casino gaming and high-reliability systems

 ---